Rationalization

 Addressing rationalization

-If any of these examples sound familiar to you, then you might be rationalizing some of your behavior.
-However, whether you only do it on occasion or you’ve rationalized for years, it’s never too late to improve in this area.
-You might start by identifying your feelings and the types of circumstances that motivate you to tell yourself something comforting, especially if you realize that what you’re telling yourself is different from reality.
+If any of these rationalization examples sound familiar to you, then you might be rationalizing some of your behavior.
+However, whether you only rationalize on occasion or you’ve rationalized for years, it’s never too late to improve skills outside of rationalization.
+You might start by identifying the feelings you have been rationalizing and the types of circumstances that motivate you to tell yourself something comforting, especially if you realize that the rationalizations you’re telling yourself are different from reality.

 This initial step can be painful, but it may also be an empowering moment of self-discovery.
-As you examine your rationalizations, you may find that there are many situations that you have the power to change.
+As you examine your rationalizations, you may find that there are many situations you have rationalized that you have the power to change.
 Breaking free from rationalization can show you that you have the power to create a better future for yourself.
-As a result, you may find that you can live a happier, more authentic life.
+As a result, you may find that you can live a happier, more authentic life away from rationalization.

 Getting help for rationalization